 Front of the chain, showing the V-shaped stitches.

 When you flip the chain over, you'll see a row of loops or "bumps" along the back of the chain.

 Insert your hook under the "bump" and then complete the stitch as you would normally.

 Completed a row with single crochet stitches (double crochet stitches in UK and Australia).
 Right side.

 And bottom.
 Using this method you'll get a nice clean row of loops along the bottom edge.

-If you're someone who prefers learning from videos, here's a little one for you, showing all three methods.
+If you're someone who prefers learning from videos, here's a little one for you.
 If you do not see the video properly, head over to YouTube.